 The city may be famous for its epic skyline and the hustle and bustle but it also has beaches aplenty.
-Most of these beaches are under government supervision and so they have often have a lifeguard on duty, and changing, shower and toilet facilities — all things you need with the little ones in tow!
+Most of these beaches are under government supervision and so they often have a lifeguard on duty, and changing, shower and toilet facilities — all things you need with the little ones in tow!
 Pack the beach toys, swimming costumes for the kids and Mama, sunglasses and sunblock and get ready to take the kids on a seaside adventure.
 We’ve rounded up our favourite beaches in Hong Kong.

 Best Beaches On Hong Kong Island